At the forefront of the ambitious European rewilding programme, we have given over 1,000 acres of land on the Norfolk/Suffolk border back to nature.

 The Fritton Lake contributes directly to our conservation work and guests are encouraged to join our re-wilding team to learn from and improve our natural ecosystem.

 A term that is as fashionable as it is divisive; rewilding is as much "rewilding" our hearts and minds as the flora and fauna.
 Around Fritton Lake and similar pioneering projects it is about restoring arable land back to nature and reintroducing both wild and farmed grazing animals – as these merge we call these ‘wildstock’ whose natural habit are vital to eco-restoration, rubbing, grazing, manuring, rootling and generally ‘re-engineering’ the land as nature intended.
 To find out more visit the Wild East website.

 It is the profitability of our commercial farm that allows us to indulge in rewilding.
 This is an important point but we are changing our ways towards a system called regenerative farming.
 This means naturally putting more back in to the soil than we are taking out.
-Reducing the disturbance to the soil by growing enriching crops in the autumn and moving our live stock to graze during the winter, this has a huge impact on restoring soil microbiology.
-Whilst at the same time cuts our reliance on artificial fertilizer which in turn helps our energy footprint across the farm.
+Reducing the disturbance to the soil by growing enriching crops in the autumn and moving our livestock to graze during the winter, this has a huge impact on restoring soil microbiology.
+Whilst at the same time cuts our reliance on artificial fertiliser which in turn helps our energy footprint across the farm.